TheHive-Project/TheHive/docker/README.md

 ### Cortex-Analyzers
-- In order to use Analyzers in docker version, set the application.conf of Cortex the online json url instead absolute path of analyzers: https://dl.bintray.com/thehive-project/cortexneurons/analyzers.json
+- In order to use Analyzers in docker version, set  the online json url instead absolute path of analyzers in the application.conf of Cortex: https://dl.bintray.com/thehive-project/cortexneurons/analyzers.json
 - In order to use Analyzers in docker version set the application.conf thejob: ``` job {